PS/2 port: Conversion between PS/2 and USB

-Many keyboards and mice were specifically designed to support both the USB and the PS/2 interfaces and protocols, selecting the appropriate connection type at power-on.
-Such devices are generally equipped with a USB connector and ship with a passive wiring adapter to allow connection to a PS/2 port.
-Such passive adapters are not standardized and may therefore be specific to the device they came with.
-Connecting them to a PS/2 port would require a protocol converter, actively translating between the protocols.
-Such adapters only support certain classes of USB devices such as keyboards and mice, but are not model- or vendor-specific.
+Many keyboards and mice built after the introduction of USB were designed to support both the USB and the PS/2 interfaces and protocols, selecting the appropriate connection type at power-on.
+Such devices are generally equipped with a USB connector and ship with a passive wiring adapter to allow connection to a PS/2 port, or vice versa.
+Such passive adapters may be specific to the devices they came with; however, the most common configuration involves sharing the GND and Vcc (+5 V) pins of both protocols, connecting the USB D+ pin to the PS/2 +CLK pin, and connecting the USB D− pin to the PS/2 +DATA pin.
+Using such adapters requires a dual-mode controller on the keyboard or mouse side.

-Older PS/2-only peripherals can be connected to a USB port via an active converter, which generally provides a pair of PS/2 ports (which may be designated as one keyboard and one mouse, even though both ports may support both protocols) at the cost of one USB port on the host computer.
+Older PS/2-only peripherals can be connected to a USB port via an active converter, which generally provides a pair of PS/2 ports (which may be designated as one keyboard and one mouse, even though both ports may support both protocols) while using one USB port on the host computer.
+Such converter presents itself to the host as a USB device and translates PS/2 mouse and keyboard protocol signals (including keyboard scan code translation) to USB HID protocol.

 Color code

 Original PS/2 connectors were black or had the same color as the connecting cable (mainly white).
-Later the PC 97 standard introduced a color code: the keyboard port, and the plugs on compliant keyboards, were purple; mouse ports and plugs were green.
+Later, the PC 97 standard introduced a color code: the keyboard port, and the plugs on compliant keyboards, were purple; mouse ports and plugs were green.
 (Some vendors initially used a different color code; Logitech used the color orange for the keyboard connector for a short period, but soon switched to purple.)
 Today this code is still used on most PCs.
 The pinouts of the connectors are the same, but most computers will not recognize devices connected to the wrong port.